DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > Installation:
 > 1. Go to the Kodi file manager
 > 2. Click on "Add source"
-> 3. The path for the source is https://goldenfreddy0703.github.io/repository.otaku (Give it a name [SourceName]).
+> 3. The path for the source is
+  Otaku Testing: https://goldenfreddy0703.github.io/repository.otaku.testing  (Give it a name [SourceName]).
+  Otaku: https://goldenfreddy0703.github.io/repository.otaku (Give it a name [SourceName]).
-> 4. Go to "Add-ons"
+> 5. Go to "Add-ons"
-> 5. In Add-ons, select Install add-on from zip
+> 6. In Add-ons, select Install add-on from zip
-> 6. When asked for the location, select [SourceName], and install repository.otaku-*.zip
+> 7. When asked for the location, select [SourceName], and install repository.otaku-*.zip
-> 7. Go back to Add-ons install, but this time, select "Install from repository"
+> 8. Go back to Add-ons install, but this time, select "Install from repository"
-> 8. Select the [Repository Name]
+> 9. Select the [Repository Name]
-> 9. Go into the "Video add-ons" section in the repo, and select Otaku add-on
+> 10. Go into the "Video add-ons" section in the repo, and select Otaku/Otaku Testing add-on

 ## POV
 POV is a Kodi add-on that allows you to stream movies and TV shows from premium sources.
 Based on Fen, POV is very fast, and it has many of the features from its predecessor.